Installing ZendPHP on Alpine Linux

 Installation using zendphpctl

-To install the APK repository using zendphpctl:
+To install the APK repository using zendphpctl, run the following command:

 zendphpctl repo install

-Access to ZendPHP LTS binaries
+Access ZendPHP LTS binaries (using zendphpctl)

 zendphpctl repo credentials --account {USERNAME} --password {PASSWORD}